AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_push_ios.md

 | :------ | :------------------- |
 | `userIds` | The list of usernames. |

-**Set the time period for the global do-not-disturb mode**
+**Set the do-not-disturb time period**

-The following sample code specifies the mute time period when push notifications are disabled:
+The following sample code specifies the do-not-disturb time period when push notifications are disabled:

 ```swift
 AgoraError *aError = [AgoraChatClient.sharedClient.pushManager disableOfflinePushStart:22 end:7];